voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 > The point of Roman numerals is to be as direct as possible a representation of the state of the counting board.
 They are a serialization format.

 > Think of it as the JSON (or s-expressions if you like) of the ancient world.
-You don’t run your algorithm by writing and rewriting JSON literals over and over with pen and paper.
+You don't run your algorithm by writing and rewriting JSON literals over and over with pen and paper.
 They are just a record; your computation is done using a different automatic tool.

 -